pberard19/emergency_response_plan/README.md

 ## Considerations

 - The plan is only useful if people are aware of it.
 The plan should be written for those who will use it.
-- The plan should be digestable and actionable.
-No one will read it if is too long.
+- The plan should be digestible and actionable.
+No one will read it if it is too long.
 - Do not detail out every possible scenario in the plan.
 If your problems and solutions are well defined, then they are not emergencies - they are business as usual.
 Create runbooks and a normal support flow instead.
 - This template uses informal language.
 This is not to undercut the importance of the emergency but to make the content more consumable.
 - Have multiple methods to do things.
-If there is ever a large scale outage it is possible that your monitoring and alerting tools will be down.
+If there is ever a large-scale outage it is possible that your monitoring and alerting tools will be down.
 Having other means of interacting with your system will give you options.
+If your Slack or Discord or [primary communication channel] is down, does your team know how to connect another way?
 - Be aware of the risk of false positives and false negatives.
 Be clear about your observations versus hypothesis.
 Understand what a [gettier case](https://en.wikipedia.org/wiki/Gettier_problem) is as these are some of the most useful lessons during post mortems.
-- Be aware of bias for repeat issues
+- Be aware of bias for repeat issues.
+If something has broken one way (e.g. database got full and broke things), check other similar projects (e.g. that use the same type of database).
 - Remember that the team is human.
 People need breaks, coffee, food, and eventually sleep.

 ## Musings